Teapot Dome scandal: Legacy

-The scandal had occurred before Calvin Coolidge became president after Harding's death, and the investigations increased his reputation for honesty.
-Coolidge easily won the 1924 United States presidential election.
+The scandal occurred before Calvin Coolidge assumed the presidency upon Harding's death, and his handling of the resulting investigations helped him to gain a reputation for honesty and integrity; Coolidge easily won the 1924 United States presidential election.

-The Supreme Court's ruling in McGrain v.
-Daugherty (1927) for the first time explicitly established that Congress had the power to compel testimony.

-In response to the scandal, the Revenue Act of 1924 gave the chairman of the United States House Committee on Ways and Means the right to obtain the tax records of any taxpayer.
-The Federal Corrupt Practices Act, which regulates campaign finance, was strengthened in 1925.
+The Revenue Act of 1924 gave the chairman of the United States House Committee on Ways and Means the power to obtain the tax records of any taxpayer.
+The Federal Corrupt Practices Act, which regulates campaign finance, was strengthened in 1925, and the Supreme Court's 1927 ruling in McGrain v.
+Daugherty explicitly established that Congress had the power to compel testimony.

 Comparison

-The Teapot Dome scandal has historically been regarded as the worst such scandal in the United States – the "high water mark" of cabinet corruption.
+The Teapot Dome scandal has historically been regarded as the worst such scandal in the United States – the "high water mark" of government corruption.
 It is often used as a benchmark for comparison with subsequent scandals.
-In particular it has been compared to the Watergate scandal, in which a cabinet member, Attorney General John N. Mitchell, went to prison, the second time in American history that a member of the cabinet has been incarcerated.
+In particular, it has been compared to the Watergate scandal, in which a cabinet member, Attorney General John N. Mitchell, went to prison after being found guilty of conspiracy, obstruction of justice, and perjury, the second time in American history that a member of the cabinet has been incarcerated.